 PaIRS is free!

-The graphical interface consists of several tabs that allow you to specify the image and process settings before starting image preprocessing or PIV analysis.
+The graphical interface consists of an Explorer that allow you to organize your workflow by defining different types of processes grouped in projects and several tabs in which you can specify the settings for each process type.
 Very few steps will lead you to your desired results.

 In the Input tab you can select the set of images to process.
 This is generally done in few clicks, by browsing the disk and selecting the image folder.
 PaIRS supports over than 30 different file formats, namely those openable via the Pillow Python package.

-In the Output tab you can specify several types of transformations to be performed both on images upstream of the PIV analysis and on the computed velocity vectors.
+In the Output tab you can specify several types of transformations to be performed both on images upstream of the image analysis and on the computed velocity vectors or to select the region of the physical space where to perform the analysis.
 Furthermore, it is possible to set the image resolution and the time delay to convert the output from pixel-per-frame to meter-per-second units.
 And, of course, you can choose the location, the name and the type of the output files.

 PaIRS employs an iterative multi-grid approach based on image deformation.
 Although several preset strategies are available, you will have full control of the processing method being allowed to change practically any relevant parameter of the same.
 The variety of parameters you can choose on your own include: the size, shape and number of interrogation windows; the number of iterations of the process; the type of interpolating functions for both image deformation and displacement interpolation (bilinear, bicubic, methods based on simplexes or on the FFT shift theorem, B-splines of different orders); the types of weighting windows for cross-correlation estimation and velocity field filtering (including rectangular, Blackman, Gaussian, Harris, Hann windows and many others); vector validation strategies for outlier detection and replacement.
 In such a way, you can tailor appropriately the modulation transfer function of the PIV process to your specific application.